AltahhanAi/Data_Science/docs/content/unit5/05_04_binary-classification-logistic-regression.md

 \end{array}
 $$

 You can see how we get the gradient in the box below.
 This is surprising since it is exactly the same as the gradient for the sum of squared errors in a linear regression model.
-It is a pleasant by-product of the synergy between cross validation and logistic model that will allow us to greatly simplify the learning procedure of a logistic model.
+It is a pleasant by-product of the synergy between cross entropy and logistic model that will allow us to greatly simplify the learning procedure of a logistic model.

 Since we need to go opposite to the gradient direction the stochastic gradient update is given as